arduino/help-center-content/content/About Arduino/Compatible Products/Developing-Compatible-Products.md

 > Always place the word Arduino last.

-### Catalogue and websites
+### Catalog and websites

 The word Arduino is a brand name, not a category.
-Therefore, you should clearly separate original Arduino products and compatible products in your catalogue or website.
+Therefore, you should clearly separate original Arduino products and compatible products in your catalog or website.

 ### Company name